mosswg/mycelium-lang/README.md

  ## std library
  The Mycelium std library is entirely written in assembly for x86_64 linux with no dependencies.
 Eventually it may be expanded to include other platforms or architectures. <br>
- Currently the std library is the only part of the project.
-Once the std library is extensive enough work on the actual language will begin. <br>
+ Work on the language has begun.
+The std library is still being developed but more focus is currently on the compiler. <br>

  ## How to Contribute
   [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](http://makeapullrequest.com)<br>